rocket4321/nmap_tracker/README.md

 To install, see HASS docs for custom_component install.
 Essentially, place these files in custom_component subfolder

-Recommendations for posting issues:
+Recommendations for users with issues:
+- set configuration.yaml to have only nmap_device tracker
 - alter log level, as below
+- logs will include the actual nmap command performed if valid options are provided
+>>  attempt to perform command within same execution as hass
+>> such as for docker: docker exec <container-name>> nmap <options> <hosts>

+If you still have issues, create an Issue here and please:
 - set debug_log_level to 5
-- set configuration.yaml to have only nmap_device tracker
 - execute for at lengthy period (30+ min?) and upload log to github issue
 ```
 logger: